Acrosoft White Logo

 Most small businesses see measurable improvements in local search within 60 to 90 days of consistent effort.
 Organic SEO typically takes 3 to 6 months to compound.
 The key is consistency, monthly content, regular review responses, and accurate business listings that deliver results faster than sporadic big pushes.

-Social media does not directly affect Google rankings, but it drives traffic back to your website, which does.
+Social media does not directly affect Google rankings, but it drives traffic back to your website, which does affect them.
 An active profile on two relevant platforms builds brand trust, increases content reach, and signals credibility, all of which support stronger search visibility over time.

 Claim and fully complete your Google Business Profile.
 Add accurate contact details, opening hours, photos, and a business description.
-Then ask satisfied customers to consistently leave reviews.
+Then ask satisfied customers to leave reviews consistently.
 This one action alone puts most SMBs ahead of competitors who have never touched their listing.

 Budget matters less than targeting.
-A small business spending £5 to £10 per day on locally targeted search ads can generate measurable leads within days.
-Start small, test one ad, and optimise based on what converts.
-Paid ads work best as a learning tool before scaling spend.
+A small business spending $5 to $15 per day on locally targeted search ads can start generating measurable leads within days.
+Begin with a small budget, focus on one well-defined audience, and optimize based on performance.
+Paid ads are most effective when used as a testing tool before scaling your spend.